pymc-devs/pytensor/doc/sandbox/debugging_with_stepmode.rst

 Debugging with a customized so-called StepMode
 ==============================================

-One convenient trick I've found for debugging my programs that are running with aesara is to use what I call a 'StepMode'.
+One convenient trick I've found for debugging my programs that are running with pytensor is to use what I call a 'StepMode'.
 There is no such StepMode in the standard library because the purpose of it is to hack it to investigate what your own particular program is doing.

 .. code-block:: python

-    from aesara.link import WrapLinkerMany
+    from pytensor.link import WrapLinkerMany
-    from aesara.configdefaults import config
+    from pytensor.configdefaults import config
-    from aesara.compile.mode import (Mode, register_mode, predefined_modes, predefined_linkers,
+    from pytensor.compile.mode import (Mode, register_mode, predefined_modes, predefined_linkers,
             predefined_optimizers)

     class StepMode(Mode):